 Sleep is key in child development, and a lack of sleep can cause many disorders.
-Teenagers and young children spend more time with smartphones, computers, and the like, which often causes sleep problems (15).
-This study found that smartphone use before bed is a risk factor for myopia in elementary school children in Kediri City (OR = 3.3; CI: 1.682 - 6.605; p = 0.001).
+Teenagers and young children spend more time with smartphones, computers, and the like, which often causes sleep problems.
+This study found that smartphone use before bed is a risk factor for myopia in elementary school children in Kediri City (OR=3.3; CI=1.682-6.605; p=0.001).
 Children who use smartphones before bedtime are at risk of developing myopia, 3.3 times greater than children who do not use smartphones before bed.
-Lidia Puchalska-Niedbał et al.'s study (15)on smartphones and vision said that young children who spend more time with smartphones often experience sleep problems.
+Young children who spend more time with smartphones often experience sleep problems (15).
 Direct symptoms include fatigue and impaired concentration.
 Sleep cycle disorders caused by exposure to blue light from smartphones can be exacerbated by smartphone use before bed, which can cause transient smartphone blindness.